Note that some Bookends can be spoilers, so beware.

 - Tom and Jerry: The Movie begins and ends with Tom and Jerry chasing each other, all without any dialogue.

-- The opening shot of Toy Story and the final shot of Toy Story 3 are of a blue sky with uniquely-shaped white clouds, those of Andy's old wallpaper.
-(3 also starts with a sky, making both a film- and a series-wide bookend.)
+- The opening shot of the first film and the final shot of the third film are of a blue sky with uniquely-shaped white clouds, those of Andy's old wallpaper.
+(The third film also starts with a sky, making both a film- and a series-wide bookend.)

 - The Triplets of Belleville begins and ends with the previous scene being shown on a TV screen, accompanied by the only real lines of dialogue in the film.